superfluid-finance/docs/developers/networks/networks/avalanche.md

 # Avalanche

-To use Superfluid with Avalanche, you'll need a RPC URL to connect your Metamask or application to an Avalanche node.
+To use Superfluid with the Avalanche C-chain, you'll need a RPC URL to connect your Metamask or application to an Avalanche node.

 > If you want to learn more about Avalanche, the full documentation is here: [https://docs.avax.network/](https://docs.avax.network/)